Blog /

 Let’s dive in!

-If you’re approaching retirement age, catch-up contributions are a fantastic way to accelerate your savings.
+1. New Catch-Up Contribution Limits for Ages 60-63 If you’re approaching retirement age, catch-up contributions are a fantastic way to accelerate your savings.
 A catch-up contribution is an additional amount you can contribute to your 401(k) or IRA once you reach age 50.
 The current catch-up limit is $7,500, allowing you to contribute up to $30,500 annually ($23,000 regular + $7,500 catch-up).

 Starting in 2025, however, the rules are changing for those between the ages of 60 and 63.
 Here’s how the new catch-up limits work:

+Why does this matter?
 This increase offers a significant boost to those who are just a few years from retirement, giving them the ability to save more and potentially reduce their tax burden (depending on whether contributions are made pre-tax or Roth).
 If you’re in this age range, 2025 will be the perfect time to take advantage of this higher limit.

-Next up is a significant change for high-income earners.
+2. Roth Catch-Up Contributions for High Earners Next up is a significant change for high-income earners.
 If you’re a highly compensated employee (HCE) earning more than $145,000 annually, this change is particularly relevant.

-All catch-up contributions for high-income earners must be made to Roth accounts—no more pre-tax contributions for this group.
+All catch-up contributions for high-income earners must be made to Roth accounts —no more pre-tax contributions for this group.
 Technically, this started in 2024 but it's worth mentioning anyway, especially if just crossed that $145,000 threshold this year.

 Here’s what this means:

+Catch-up contributions for anyone earning more than $145,000 will automatically default to Roth, which means you’ll pay taxes on the contributions now but benefit from tax-free withdrawals in retirement.
+You can still make your regular 401(k) contributions up to the $23,000 limit as either pre-tax or Roth, but all catch-up contributions will need to be Roth.
+Why this change?
 The government is shifting towards favoring Roth contributions because they provide tax revenue now rather than later.
 For high earners, this could impact tax planning strategies, so it’s important to adjust accordingly.

 Pro tip: Review your income projections and see how Roth contributions fit into your long-term tax strategy.
 Roth contributions can be a great way to lock in tax-free growth, especially if you anticipate being in a higher tax bracket later in retirement.

-Did you know your employer’s 401(k) match can now be a Roth contribution?
+3. Optional Roth Employer Match Did you know your employer’s 401(k) match can now be a Roth contribution?
 Many people are unaware of this relatively new rule, which started in 2023.
-However, the feature remains optional—your employer has to allow it, so you’ll need to check your plan documents or contact your plan administrator.
+However, the feature remains optional —your employer has to allow it, so you’ll need to check your plan documents or contact your plan administrator.

 Here’s how the Roth employer match works:

+If your 401(k) plan permits it, you can elect to have your employer’s match be a Roth contribution, rather than the traditional pre-tax match.
+Be cautious: Roth employer matches are taxable income to you in the year they’re contributed.
+Why consider a Roth employer match?
 This option allows for tax-free growth on both your contributions and your employer’s match.
 However, because the match will count as taxable income, it could affect your current-year tax bill.
 If you’re planning for the long term and don’t mind paying the taxes now, this can be a great strategy to build more tax-free income in retirement.

-One of the most exciting changes coming in 2025 is the automatic enrollment provision for new employees.
+4. Automatic 401(k) Enrollment for New Employees One of the most exciting changes coming in 2025 is the automatic enrollment provision for new employees.
 Retirement savings is increasingly the responsibility of the individual, and many people don’t realize how far behind they are until they’re well into their working years.
 This provision aims to change that by making saving for retirement the default option.

 Here’s how the new automatic enrollment works:

+Any 401(k) plans created after December 2022 must automatically enroll new employees with a 3% salary deferral , which will gradually increase by 1% each year until it reaches a maximum of 10%–15% of your salary.
+You always have the option to opt-out or reduce your contributions to 0%, but the default is that you’ll start saving right away.
+Why is this important?
 This is great news for employees who might otherwise delay starting their retirement savings.
 It’s a “set it and forget it” system that ensures employees are contributing without needing to manually enroll.
 With pensions becoming a thing of the past, automatic enrollment is a much-needed push towards building a more financially secure retirement.

-If you’ve recently inherited an IRA, this next change could have a significant impact on how you manage that account.
+5. Inherited IRA Rule Changes If you’ve recently inherited an IRA, this next change could have a significant impact on how you manage that account.

-The rules for inherited IRAs changed in 2020 with the introduction of the 10-Year Rule, and starting in 2025, things will become more stringent.
+The rules for inherited IRAs changed in 2020 with the introduction of the 10-Year Rule , and starting in 2025, things will become more stringent.
 Here’s what you need to know:

+If you inherited an IRA from someone who passed away on or after January 1, 2020, you now have 10 years to fully deplete the account.
+Previously, you could take out required minimum distributions (RMDs) over your lifetime, stretching the tax benefits for much longer.
+Starting in 2025, if you don’t withdraw the RMDs annually, you’ll face a 25% penalty on the amount you were supposed to take out.
+Exceptions apply for eligible designated beneficiaries , such as spouses, minor children, or individuals who are disabled or chronically ill.
+These individuals can continue to use the lifetime stretch option.
+Why this change?
 The 10-Year Rule limits the time you can benefit from tax-deferred growth in an inherited IRA.
 If you don’t need the money right away, this can create a planning dilemma—should you take out small amounts each year to avoid a penalty, or let it grow for 10 years and take it all out at once?

-The changes coming to retirement accounts in 2025 are a mixed bag—some offer exciting new opportunities, while others could require you to rethink your strategy to avoid penalties.
+Final Thoughts The changes coming to retirement accounts in 2025 are a mixed bag—some offer exciting new opportunities, while others could require you to rethink your strategy to avoid penalties.
 Whether you’re nearing retirement, a high-income earner, or managing an inherited IRA, it’s important to stay informed and proactive.

 Here’s a quick recap of the key changes:

+Higher catch-up contributions for those aged 60-63.Mandatory Roth catch-up contributions for high earners.Optional Roth employer matches , which are taxable.Automatic 401(k) enrollment for new employees.10-Year Rule enforcement for inherited IRAs, with penalties for missed RMDs.
 As always, when new rules come into play, it’s a great time to revisit your financial plan.
 If you need help navigating these changes, feel free to reach out for a conversation—I’m here to help you gain clarity and confidence with your retirement planning.

 Ready to secure your financial future?
 Reach out today to discuss how these changes impact your retirement strategy.